 David Allen has some fantastic methods for wrangling all the things in your hectic life while not loosing your mind.
 I would highly suggest you read his highly useful tricks if you want to be a productivity boss.

-The Miracle Morning: The Not-So-Obvious Secret Guranteed to Transform Your Life (Before 8AM) by Hal Elrod
+The Miracle Morning: The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8AM) by Hal Elrod

 One of the best ways to kick your productivity into overdrive is to take control of your mornings.
 Get out of the old morning scramble routine and find a way to start your day with more peace, intention, and energy through the Miracle Morning.